 Most commercial-grade ramps are built out of four different types of materials: wood, aluminum, steel, and concrete.

 The type of material you choose depends on why the ramp is being built and where it’s being built.
 For example, if the access solution will need to be relocated at any point in the future, you’ll want to choose a material that can easily be removed and transported.
-Below we walk through the pros and cons for each of the four main building materials, and when you’ll want to use each.
+A commercial ramp that will be outdoors needs to remain in good condition through the seasons with minimal maintenance.
+Below we walk through the pros and cons for each of the four main building materials and the best situations for using each of them.

 Wood